-A formal literature search was performed using search terms (Page et al., 2021)derived from the preliminary program theories.
+Subsequently a systematic literature search was performed using broad search terms relating to ‘sexual violence’ AND ‘disclosure’ AND ‘sexual healthcare’.
+Nine databases were searched [PRISMA diagram, Appendix 1] (Page et al., 2021): AMED [Allied and Complementary Medicine], BNI [British Nursing Index], CINAHL [Cumulative Index of Nursing and Allied Health Literature], Cochrane database, Embase, HMIC [Health Management Information Consortium], MEDLINE, PsycINFO and PubMed.
+Citation tracking was used in SSCI [Social Sciences Citation Index] via the Web of Science, Scopus and Google Scholar, and reference list screening of included studies.

+Articles were included for full text review if they related to the context, intervention, mechanism or outcome [CIMO] in line with the published protocol and could assist in theory-building.
+Full text articles were not rejected based on the type of evidence, but consideration was given to how each article might contribute to theory-building in response to the review question [relevance].
+For example, Meier’s work scored ‘high’ in relevance as their research question, considering how previous sexual abuse impacted on reproductive health care experience and access, was closely matched to our review question (Meier et al., 2020).
+Studies were also assessed in terms of rigor as to whether the study design was robust enough, for example, in supporting the studies outcomes.
+The review authors’ weighting was then applied in interpreting data whilst developing program theories.
+Finally, each article was considered for its richness, defined as the ‘degree of theoretical and conceptual development that explains how an intervention is expected to work’ (Booth et al., 2013).
+The relevance, rigor and richness for each article was assessed as high, moderate or low, along with any significant limitations [Table 1].

+Due to the iterative nature the realist review, additional informal literature searches continued throughout the review process adding greater depth and understanding to the developing program theories.
+Referred to as cluster searching, these increased the richness and depth of understanding of both context and mechanisms (Booth et al., 2013).
+These additional searches used different terms from the systematic searches and developed a richness around prominent emerging factors that have key roles in creating a safe and supported environment for disclosure.
+For example, as the review progressed it became clear that ‘routine inquiry’ [asking people routinely about SV whether or not there are indicators of such abuse, also referred to as ‘screening’ or ‘routine enquiry’] was a key intervention with the potential to address some of the contextual barriers.
 Key informant interviews and advisory group meetings further assisted with program theory development.
-Due to the iterative nature the realist review, informal literature searches continued throughout the review adding greater depth and understanding to the development of program theories.
-Further details on search terms and inclusion/exclusion criteria can be obtained in the published protocol (Caswell et al., 2020).

-Nine databases were searched in a systematic manner using search terms derived from the preliminary program theories (PRISMA diagram, Figure 1)(Page et al., 2021): AMED (Allied and Complementary Medicine), BNI (British Nursing Index), CINAHL (Cumulative Index of Nursing and Allied Health Literature), Cochrane database, Embase, HMIC (Health Management Information Consortium), MEDLINE, PsycINFO and PubMed.
-Citation tracking was used in SSCI (Social Sciences Citation Index) via the Web of Science, Scopus and Google Scholar, and reference list screening of included studies.

-Articles were included for full text review if they related to the context, intervention, mechanism or outcome (CIMO).
-A 10% random sample of titles and abstracts was checked by XXX and disagreements resolved with XXX until consensus was achieved.
-The full texts were obtained and screened by XXX with a 10% sample checked by XXX and again disagreements resolved by XXX.
-Full text articles were not rejected based on the type of evidence, rather consideration was given to how each article might contribute to theory-building in response to the review question (relevance).
-(Meier et al., 2020)Studies were also assessed in terms of rigor as to whether the study design was robust enough, for example, in supporting the proposed outcomes.
-The review authors’ weighting was then applied in interpreting data whilst developing theory.
-Finally, each article was considered for its richness, defined as the ‘degree of theoretical and conceptual development that explains how an intervention is expected to work’ (Booth et al., 2013).

-Additional iterative searches took place as the review progressed.
-Referred to as cluster searching, this increased the richness and depth of understanding of both context and mechanisms (Appendix 1 for example of cluster searching) (Booth et al., 2013).
-These searches used different terms to the systematic searches and developed a richness around emerging prominent factors that have key roles in safe and supported disclosure of sexual violence.
-For example, as the review progressed it became clear ‘routine enquiry’ (asking people about sexual violence whether or not there were indicators of such abuse) was a key intervention.
-The other search considered trauma-informed care in health settings similar to SRHS.
-Cluster searches were carried out using these as search terms with inclusion of articles that assisted with theory-building, even when outside the field of SV (e.g., area of domestic abuse).
-The cluster searches identified four articles for inclusion, two set in the field of domestic abuse using routine enquiry, another study reporting survey results regarding the use of routine enquiry and sexual violence, and finally an article outlining trauma-informed care in a clinic for ‘female survivors of sexual violence’ (Ades et al., 2019; L. Bacchus, Buller, Ferrari, Brzank, & Feder, 2018; L. J. Bacchus et al., 2010; Littleton, Berenson, & Breitkopf, 2007) Figure 2 outlines the overall search process for this realist review.
+Appendix 1 outlines the overall search process for this realist review.

 Data Extraction

-For each article, identified by initial search or cluster searching, the following descriptors were collected where applicable: year of publication, country, data type, group under study, health setting and a brief summary of findings.
-Each article was rated with regard to relevance, rigor and richness along with significant limitations (see Appendix 2).
+For each article identified by the initial or cluster searches, the following descriptors were collected where applicable: year of publication, country, data type, group under study, health setting and a brief summary of findings.
+NVivo® software for Mac [V.12] was used to organize the data into themes and then to collate it into CIMOs.
+Key findings from each article identified in relation to CIMO are presented in Table 1.